We’re All Pledging To Keep Shenandoah Safe, And One Of The BIG Ways We’re Doing That Is With Our Shenandoah Go App!

 Privacy Matters For The Shenandoah Go App

-Shenandoah understands that questions we are asking in our Daily Symptom Check will require you to provide us with information about your medical condition that is sensitive, and that you may not feel comfortable disclosing.
-We want you to be aware, however, that Shenandoah is doing this daily screening simply to do its part in identifying community members who may have COVID-19 (or another communicable disease) so we can assist the symptomatic member in seeking medical attention, and protect other members of our community by reducing the potential spread of the disease.
+Shenandoah understands that questions we are asking in our Symptom Check will require you to provide us with information about your medical condition that is sensitive, and that you may not feel comfortable disclosing.
+We want you to be aware, however, that Shenandoah is doing this screening to comply with its legal obligation to provide a mechanism for its employees to report when they are experiencing signs and symptoms consistent with COVID-19, and to do its part in identifying community members who may have COVID-19 (or another communicable disease) so we can assist the symptomatic member in seeking medical attention, and protect other members of our community by reducing the potential spread of the disease.

-If you are a student, the information you submit will be accessed only by staff in the Wilkins Wellness Center, and any education records generated will be subject to, and protected under, the Family Educational Rights and Privacy Act (FERPA).
+If you are a student, the information you submit will be accessed initially only by staff in the Wilkins Wellness Center, and disclosed to others only with student consent or as otherwise provided under the Family Educational Rights and Privacy Act (FERPA).
 In addition, Shenandoah will not use the information you provide to discriminate against you consistent with the university’s non-discrimination policy and the Americans with Disabilities Act (ADA).

-If you are an employee or visitor, the information you submit will be accessed only by designated members in our Human Resources Department.
+If you are an employee or visitor, the information you submit will be accessed initially only by designated members in our Human Resources (HR) Department and disclosed to others only with employee/visitor consent or as otherwise permitted by law.
 In addition, Shenandoah will not use the information you provide to discriminate against you consistent with the university’s non-discrimination policy, the ADA and Virginia law.
-(The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is not applicable to information collected by Shenandoah University in the Shenandoah Go App.)
+(The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is not applicable to information collected from employees/visitors by the HR Department in the Shenandoah Go App.)

 Under FERPA, Shenandoah must have permission from its students (or a parent if the student is not at least 18) to disclose any of their “education records” (which may include medical information about the student) without the student’s written consent, unless disclosure is permitted without such consent pursuant to a listed exception.